Khloe Kardashian Flaunts Her Killer Curves In White Bikini Snap

 “I’m not acting as if Tristan didn’t cheat.
 I’m saying the story about marriage and anyone insinuating they know what we speak about privately is ‘crap,'” the 34-year-old wrote.

-Kardashian and the NBA star are currently on family trip, which they embarked on Saturday together with her mother Kris Jenner and Jenner’s boyfriend Corey Gamble.
+Kardashian and the NBA star are currently on a family trip, which they embarked on Saturday together with her mother Kris Jenner and Jenner’s boyfriend Corey Gamble.

 Since giving birth to their daughter in April, which is also when the cheating scandal exploded, Kardashian and Thompson have been inseparable, showing that the two have decided to work on their relationship, People noted.
-Just a few weeks ago, the couple was spotted vacationing together in Mexico, which a source told People was a much needed break for her.
+Just a few weeks ago, the couple was spotted vacationing together in Mexico, which a source told People was a much-needed break for her.

 “She’s needed some relaxing time, and time with Tristan,” said the source.
 “And she deserves it!
 She’s the best mom and is so devoted to True.”
 The source added that Kardashian has forgiven Thompson and has moved on, but that she won’t ever forget.